At some point — and its arrival may not be obvious, so you have to be on the lookout for it – you have to let life please you if it will.

 Richard Ford, The Lay of the Land

-The body of work, Color Play, contains three related series of works: sewn fabric drawings, large woolen pieced quilts, and small linen collages on handmade paper.
+Color Play contains three related series of works: sewn fabric drawings, large woolen pieced quilts, and small linen collages on handmade paper.

 This work crept up on me.
 I had spent years making woolen quilts using a somber palette of deep dark blues, browns, blacks, and greys.
 However, in 2009 things began to change.
 I had a new job teaching weaving to high school girls at a prep school in upstate New York.
 My classroom was lined with wall-to-wall shelves of every color of yarn imaginable.
 At first, I simply observed and celebrated my students’ color choices, but not for long.
 I began to see color everywhere.
 I was especially drawn to simple two-color juxtapositions, which I photographed during my travels and my regular commute between the United States and Canada.
 The photographs represent a wide spectrum of images and effects from the picturesque to the banal, from the intentionally composed to the indistinct blur.
 There is no hierarchy of subject matter.
 Using the photographs as prompts, I created simple abstract color pairings in wool and linen fabrics.
 Never have I experienced more pleasure in the process of making.